-The Board has concluded that four of the five Non-Executive Directors who held office during 2016 are independent.
+The Board has concluded that five of the six Non-Executive Directors who held office during 2017 are independent.
 In reaching this conclusion the Board has considered the following relationships and associations:

 - Mr Pizzey was, until December 2003, Group President of the AWAC joint venture.
 Mr Pizzey's previous employment with Alcoa Inc and AWAC does not materially impede his objectivity, exercise of independent judgement, or ability to act in the best interests of the Company.
-Mr Pizzey's employment with Alcoa Inc ceased in December 2003, over thirteen years ago. - Ms Stein is a Director of Diversified Utilities Energy Trust (DUET), a majority owner of the Dampier to Bunbury Natural Gas Pipeline (DBNGP) in which Alcoa of Australia Limited is a user and held a 20 per cent interest until divesting its interest in April 2016.
+Mr Pizzey's employment with Alcoa Inc ceased in December 2003, over fourteen years ago. - Ms Stein was, from June 2004 to May 2017, a Non-Executive Director of Diversified Utilities Energy Trust (DUET), a majority owner of the Dampier to Bunbury Natural Gas Pipeline (DBNGP).
+Alcoa of Australia Limited is a user of the DBNGP and held a 20 per cent interest until divesting it in April 2016.
 Alumina Limited has a 40 per cent interest in Alcoa of Australia Limited.
 Ms Stein declared her interest and has not participated in any decision-making matter that relates to Alcoa of Australia Limited's dealings with the DBNGP.
-The Board concluded that Ms Stein's directorship of DUET does not prejudice her independence. - Mr Day had no previous association with the Company or any other relationships that were relevant to his independence. - Mr Ferraro had no previous association with the Company or any other relationships that were relevant to his independence. - Mr Zeng is not considered independent due to current and previous roles with (or with entities associated with) a substantial shareholder in the Company. - Mr Wasow was not considered independent due to his executive responsibilities.
+The Board has concluded that Ms Stein's directorship of DUET does not prejudice her independence. - Mr Day had no previous association with the Company or any other relationships that were relevant to his independence. - Mr Ferraro had no previous association with the Company or any other relationships that were relevant to his independence.
+Following his appointment as CEO and Managing Director on 1 June 2017, Mr Ferraro was not considered independent due to his executive responsibilities. - Mr Zeng is not considered independent due to current and previous roles with (or with entities associated with) a substantial shareholder in the Company. - Ms O'Toole had no previous association with the Company or any other relationships that were relevant to her independence.